Qualitative Research Enquiry 4H PSYCH4096

 Course Aims

-This course aims to develop more advanced theoretical, practical, and professional skills in qualitative enquiry, including accessing different forms of qualitative data and recognising the role of theory in aligning with qualitative analysis options.
-The course reflects contemporary developments in the field such as use of computer meditated analysis, creative methods and the role of internet mediated data.
-Developing a critical, ethical, participatory lens is central to achieving the course aims.
+This course aims to develop theoretical, practical, and professional skills in qualitative enquiry, including accessing different sources of qualitative data and recognising the role of theory in aligning with qualitative analysis.
+The course reflects contemporary developments in the field such as the use of computer assisted analysis, participatory methods and the role of internet mediated 'secondary' data.
+Developing a critical, ethical, reflexive and participatory lens is central to achieving the course aims.

 Intended Learning Outcomes of Course